 - if emailed, on the date sent, unless the recipient is able to demonstrate that the email failed to be delivered.

-This Agreement is governed by the laws of, and each party submits to the exclusive jurisdiction of the courts in:
+The Agreement is governed by the laws of, and the parties submit to, the exclusive jurisdiction of the courts in:

-- London if the Customer is principally located in Europe, the Middle East or Africa;
+- London, United Kingdom, if the Promoter or Customer is principally located in Europe, the Middle East or Africa;

-- Dallas, Texas if the Customer is principally located in the USA, Canada, Central or South America; and
+- Dallas, Texas, if the Promoter or Customer is principally located in the USA, Canada, Central or South America; and

-- New South Wales, Australia if the Customer is principally located anywhere else in the world.
+- New South Wales, Australia, if the Promoter or Customer is principally located anywhere else in the world.

-Each party must, from time to time, do all things (including executing all documents) necessary or desirable to give full effect to this Agreement.
-Each party acknowledges that it has had the opportunity to obtain legal advice in connection with this Agreement.
+Each party must, from time to time, do all things (including executing all documents) necessary or desirable to give full effect to the Agreement.

-This Agreement may not be amended or varied except by written agreement.
+The Agreement may not be amended or varied except by written agreement between the parties.

 - is the whole agreement between the parties; and

-- supersedes all oral and written communications by or on behalf of any of the parties in relation to the subject matter of this Agreement.
+- supersedes all oral and written communications by or on behalf of any of the parties in relation to the subject matter of the Agreement.

-Each indemnity, in addition to the covenants, conditions and provisions which are capable of having effect after the expiration or termination of this Agreement, will remain in full force and effect.
+The provisions which are capable of having effect after termination of the Agreement will remain in full force and effect.

-If any part of this Agreement is legally unenforceable, this Agreement does not include it.
-The remainder of this Agreement continues in full force.
+If any part of the Agreement is legally unenforceable, the Agreement does not include it and the remainder of the Agreement continues in full force.

-Nothing in this Agreement merges, extinguishes, postpones, lessens or otherwise prejudicially affects any right, power or remedy that a party may have against another party or any other person at any time.
+Nothing in the Agreement merges, extinguishes, postpones, lessens or otherwise prejudicially affects any right, power or remedy that a party may have against another party or any other person at any time.

-The parties agree that this Agreement does not create any relationship of partnership or employment, franchise, joint venture or agency and that SiteMinder is an independent contractor.
+The Agreement does not create any relationship of partnership or employment, franchise, joint venture or agency between the parties.

 – END TERMS –